dippedrusk/jmatrix/README.md

   matrix representation to have a 2D array of double values, I had to duplicate a lot of code to allow flexibility at the user end in instantiating matrices with int or float array values
 * Practised good documentation + used javadocs for the first time
+* Dealt with agonizing errors from lossy floating-point arithmetic - thinking about a fix for this